 * Investors parse Fed speeches for taper-timing clues

-* McDonald's November sales miss estimates on U.S. weakness
+* McDonald's November sales miss estimates, stock weighs on Dow

 The policy-setting Federal Open Market Committee will hold its final meeting of 2013 on Dec.
 17-18.

-Sysco Corp jumped 11.6 percent to $38.30 and ranked as the S&P 500's biggest percentage gainer.
-The stock rallied after the food distributor said it would buy rival US Foods for about $3.5 billion and assume about $4.7 billion in debt to create a company with about $65 billion in annual revenue.
+Sysco Corp shares climbed 9.7 percent to $37.62 after the food distributor said it would buy rival US Foods for about $3.5 billion and assume about $4.7 billion in debt to create a company with about $65 billion in annual revenue.

-But McDonald's Corp curbed the Dow's gain as it fell 1 percent to $95.81 after the fast-food restaurant chain reported weaker-than-expected global sales at established restaurants for November, hurt by a sharp drop in comparable-store sales in the United States hurt its global sales, McDonald's said.
+In contrast, McDonald's shares fell 1.1 percent to $95.72 after the fast-food restaurant chain reported weaker-than-expected global sales at established restaurants for November.
+A sharp drop in comparable-store sales in the United States hurt its global sales, McDonald's said.

 Shares of Edwards Lifesciences Corp dropped 5.4 percent to $62.73 after the company forecast 2014 earnings below analysts' estimates and said it would face new competition in the United States and Europe.